 These grinding studies were applied to blended composites for flow sheet development of ore types listed under Sample Selection.
-There was no variability testing conducted, therefore the test results would be acceptable for an IA-level study program under regulation S-K 1300.
+There was no variability testing conducted, therefore the test results would be acceptable for a PEA-level study program under NI 43-101.
 A prefeasibility level study would require 30 to 40 variability tests of selected drillholes and drill intervals and a feasibility level study would require 100 intervals or more.